Your questions about investing in the UK answered by the experts.

 If you have no idea whether this will occur, then it's crucial that you conduct thorough research of trusted sources and consult the right professionals before buying an investment property in the UK.

 Read on below to learn from investment expert Chris Gray

 - Chris Gray is a leading investment property expert.

-- CEO of Empire, an independent consultancy for investors who want to build their property portfolio.
+- He is the CEO of Empire, an independent consultancy for investors who want to build their property portfolio.

 Is there a high return from investing in UK properties?

-I think there's a potential to get a high return from property, pretty much anywhere in the world.
+I think there's a potential to get a high return from property pretty much anywhere in the world.
 It's really a case of understanding the market, having the right contacts, doing the analysis and then being able to understand the cash flow in the properties for the medium to long term.
-I bought half my current property portfolio in the global financial crisis (GFC) in Australia and in one case made $1,000,000 profit in 4 months on a block of units purchased for $1,900,000.
-I bought two properties in the UK for GBP $80,000 in 1993 and 1994 and they've both just been re-valued at GBP $325,000,000.
+I bought half my current property portfolio in the global financial crisis (GFC) in Australia, and in one case made $1,000,000 profit in four months on a block of units purchased for $1,900,000.
+I bought two properties in the UK for GBP£80,000 in 1993 and 1994 and they've both just been re-valued at GBP£325,000,000.
 So even though the UK has supposedly had some major issues, both these properties have doubled every 10 years and have been positive in cash flow from day one.

 How can someone find the right property in the UK?

 You've really got to be on the ground to understand the market and see what's happening at open homes and auctions.
-Whilst it can be done over the phone and internet, personally I wouldn't do it.
-You really need to find a professional buyer's agent that does it all day, everyday and specialises in one or two areas.
-They have an unemotional view on the market and as they're inside the industry, they often have access to deals that the public don't get to see.
-Even when I buy interstate in Melbourne for clients, I use buyers agents.
+Whilst it can be done over the phone and Internet, personally I wouldn't do it.
+You really need to find a professional buyer's agent that does it all day, every day and specialises in one or two areas.
+They have an unemotional view on the market and as they're inside the industry, they often have access to deals that the public doesn't get to see.
+Even when I buy interstate in Melbourne for clients, I use buyer's agents.
 I might have the investment knowledge, but I need local agent contacts that can help me to get deals over the line.

 Who is best suited for investing in property overseas?